 Below you'll see Maryland's highest quality schools for Chemical Engineering degree programs for the tuition.
 183 Maryland Chemical Engineering undergraduate students graduated in 2016 with bachelor degrees.
 These graduates will make an average income of $64,203, starting out.
 Typically, the mid-career salary would increase to $109,070.

 The methodology pertaining to these rankings takes both caliber and cost of the education into consideration.

 Every student pursuing a degree in Chemical Engineering has to check out University of Maryland - Baltimore County.
 Graduates from the chemical engineering program at University of Maryland - Baltimore County earn 0.3% more than the standard college grad in this field.
-This school is located in the suburban region of Baltimore, Maryland, near shops and other amusement.
+Positioned in Baltimore, Maryland, UMBC provides a safe and sound, suburban experience for students.

 Johns Hopkins University is a good decision for students pursuing a Chemical Engineering degree.
 The surrounding area of a large urban center is wonderful for young people looking for enough options for networking, excitement, and discovery.

 If you're concerned about taking on too much college debt, you should note that graduates leave Johns Hopkins with about $26,196 in student loans.
 This college has a high retention rate, with 97.0% of first years coming back for their sophomore year.
 If you're considering finding out more, you can view every one of Johns Hopkins University's rankings here.